-We, as a student, will be responsible for our own learning and will:
+I, as a student, will be responsible for my own learning and will:

-- 1. Set goals for myself: Set short- and long-term goals for myself so that I am college and career ready at the end of high school. - 2.
-Believe that I control my future. - 3.
+1. Set goals for myself:

+Set short- and long-term goals for myself so that I am college and career ready at the end of high school.

+- 2. Believe that I control my future. - 3.
 Respect myself, others, and my school. - 4.
-Come to school on a regular basis, on time, and be prepared to learn. - 5.
-Talk to my parents/guardians about what I am doing in school. - 6.
+Come to school on a regular basis, on time, and prepared to learn. - 5.
+Talk to my parent(s)/guardian(s) about what I am doing in school. - 6.
 Do my homework and return the assignments on time to school. - 7.
 Encourage my classmates to be the best they can be. - 8.
 Be responsible for my own behavior.

 Student: Date:

 Parent/Guardian: Date:

+Parent/Guardian: Date:

 School: Date:

-ACCEPTABLE NETWORK AND INTERNET USE POLICY
+APPENDIX III: ACCEPTABLE NETWORK AND INTERNET USE POLICY

-Acceptable Network and Internet Use Policy TAKINI School 2020-2021
+Acceptable Network and Internet Use Policy TAKINI School 2024-2025